-I never considered the idea that I might be witnessing a physical manifestation of me –that speculative writers might call a doppelganger– in the form of a kid dancing on the dance floor.
-I did not expect this kid to take to a corner, open up an NFL preview guide and eat an entire bag of soda crackers, while listening to the rock band Kiss.
-I don’t know what I would’ve done, had that happened, as I had already reached a frequency of thought, just watching the kid, that I might never have reached on my own –thanks to that near impenetrable, crusted shell of good and bad memories that prevents, and protects, the human mind from seeing who we were when we weren’t paying attention.
-Spotting these similarities in the kid did require some effort on my part, and some interpretation, until I developed an unusual, momentary obsession focused on the idea that this kid might be able to help me unlock some unanswered questions from my own youth that plagued me.
+I never considered the possibility that I might be witnessing a physical manifestation of me –that speculative writers might call a doppelganger– dancing on the dance floor.
+I did not expect this kid to take to a corner, open up an NFL preview guide and eat an entire bag of soda crackers, while listening to the band Kiss.
+I don’t know what I would’ve done, if that happened, as I had already reached a frequency of thought I might never have reached on my own –thanks to that near impenetrable, crusted shell of good and bad memories that prevents, and protects, the human mind from seeing who we were when we weren’t paying attention– just watching the kid.
+By watching the kid, to the point of an unusual, momentary obsession, some part of me thought I might be able to answer some unanswered questions I had from my youth.

-I wasn’t watching him at first.
+I wasn’t watching the kid at first.
 He was the bride’s son, from a previous marriage, and as distant from my attention as every other participant in the wedding ceremony.
-He did little-to-nothing to stand out, in other words, until he took to the dance floor.
+He did little to nothing to stand out, in other words, until he took to the dance floor.

-“Look at the kid,” I heard some of the wedding patrons whisper to one another.
+“Look at the kid,” I heard some wedding patrons whispering to others.
 “Look at Kevin!”
 I heard others say.
 I was already watching him.
 I thought everyone was.
-How could you not?
-The kid was putting on a show.
+How could one avoid it, I wondered, this kid was putting on a show.

-There was a ‘something you don’t see every day’ element to this kid’s step that challenged each audience member to look away.
-He didn’t look out into the audience, he didn’t smile, and he made no attempts to communicate with us in a manner I suspect a well-trained dancer might.
-There was an element of showmanship in his step, however, that should not have occurred in a nine-to-ten-year-old’s “conform as opposed to perform” step.
+There was a ‘something you don’t see every day’ element to this kid’s step that challenged the audience to look away.
+He didn’t look out into the audience, he didn’t smile, and he did not attempt to communicate with us in a manner I suspect a well-trained dancer might.
+There was, however, an element of showmanship in his step that should not have occurred in a normal nine-to-ten-year-old’s “conform as opposed to perform” step.

-The kid’s shoulders dropped lower than any of the other uncomfortable kids on the dance floor, his hand claps were a little harder than any of the others struggling to follow the beat, and his gyrations were so out of step with the rest of the participants that those of us in the audience had trouble stifling our giggles.
+The kid’s shoulders dropped low in his dance step.
+I don’t know what this suggested exactly, but he did appear more comfortable on the floor than any of the other kids his age.
+His handclaps were also a little harder than the other kids were.
+I don’t know if it was the volume of Kevin’s claps, but the other kids appeared to be struggling to follow the beat, or his beat.
+His gyrations were so out of step with the rest of the participants that those of us not in the wedding party had trouble stifling our giggles.
 This kid was dancing.

 “Who’s the kid?”
 I asked my uncle.

 “That’s Kevin,” he said.
 “The bride’s son.”
-His smile mirrored mine, and that of all of the whisperers watching.
+His smile mirrored mine, and those of all of the whisperers watching.

-I realized I was now one of those whispering and pointing at Kevin, after asking that question.
-My initial assumption was that those watching the kid, were watching him in the same manner I was, with one bemused eyebrow raised.
-The number of whisperers called to mind the first time I heard Miles Davis Kind of Blue.
-People, I knew, worshipped Miles Davis, and they proclaimed Kind of Blue, his masterpiece, his personal Sgt.
+After I asked that question, I realized I was one of those whispering and pointing at Kevin.
+My initial assumption was that everyone watched this kid in the same manner I was, with one bemused eyebrow raised, but the sheer volume of whisperers called to mind the first time I heard Miles Davis’ Kind of Blue.
+Some consider that album a masterpiece.
+Some called it Davis’ Sgt.
 Peppers.
-I listened to Kind of Blue, and I liked it, but the term masterpiece seemed to me a stretch?
-The structure, compared to his other works, seemed so simple.
-I discovered its simplistic brilliance after repeated spins, but I may not have listened to it a second time if group thought hadn’t conditioned me to believe that I was missing out on something.
+I liked it, but I wasn’t sure it was a masterpiece.
+The structure seemed so simple.
+I discovered its simplistic brilliance after repeated spins, but the point is I may not have listened to it a second time if group thought hadn’t conditioned me to believe that there was something I was missing out on.

 It was this fear of missing out, FOMO in common parlance, that prompted to continue to watch this kid.
-I knew as little about dance as I did jazz, so I figured it was possible that there was something I was missing.
+I knew as little about dance as I did jazz, so I figured it was possible that I was missing something.